Skip to content

 Multi-hop Investigation Flow

-For complex root-cause "Why" questions, the agent often needs multiple steps of iterative retrieval:
+For complex root-cause "Why" questions, the agent performs a recursive 5-step investigation:

 Retrieval Sufficiency & Confidence Scoring